hapijs/hapi/docs/Reference.md

 - `'tail'` - emitted when a request finished processing, including any registered tails.
 Single event per request.

+Note that the server object should not be used to emit application events as its internal implementation is designed to fan events out to the various plugin selections and not for application events.

 When provided (as listed below) the `event` object include:

 - `timestamp` - the event timestamp.